u7javed/MNIST-prediction-with-Neural-Network/README.md

 # MNIST-prediction-with-Neural-Network
 Classifiying and predicting digits with an artificial neural network.
-Specifically, with a multi-layer perceptron using batch normalization and neuron dropout
-Achieves +96% Accuracies
+Specifically, with a multi-layer perceptron using batch normalization and neuron dropout.\n Achieves +96% Accuracies